cristan/OvFietsBeschikbaarheidApp/README.md

 ## License
 The license is the GPLv3, except for these exceptions:
-* You are writing software unrelated to the OV-Fiets
+* You are writing software unrelated to the OV-fiets
 * You are training AI models
 * You are writing software for the NS